 The other night my husband and I went out to dinner with two other couples.
 One of the guys is married to a girl from Indonesia.
 We heard extensively about their travels to this exotic part of the world with awe and interest.
 And yes, this is where lemongrass vodka martini recipe comes into play.

 The story has to do with a couple of American guys enjoying this libation at a popular hotel bar.
-The martini was infused with a local ingredient: lemongrass.
+The martini was infused with lemongrass.

 The food blogger in me was instantly delighted.
 "I need to make one of those" I told my husband.
 So here I am trying to concoct a lemongrass vodka martini recipe.
 I'll be totally honest here, I had to consult with my husband.
 When it comes to drinks he is a much better bartender than I am.
 We all have our strengths, right?

-One of the points of discussion was how to incorporate the lemongrass into the martini.
-After much debate he thought that it would be cool to make a lemongrass infused simple syrup.
+After much debate, he made a lemongrass infused simple syrup.
 Fortunately there is an Asian market near our house that sells it.
-Having the simple syrup would allow us to make this lovely lemongrass cocktail anytime we pleased.
+Having the simple syrup means lemongrass cocktails anytime we please.

-Lemongrass is an herb that looks a little bit like scallions, except that the stalks are a yellow green color.
+Lemongrass looks a little bit like scallions, except that the stalks are a yellow green color.
 Its flavor and aroma are lemony.
-It is extremely versatile, and can be used in soups, stews, and stir fries alike.
+So what are the lemongrass uses?
+A lot!
+It is extremely versatile.
+Use it for soups, stews, and stir fries.
 You need this herb in your arsenal.
 By the way if you have difficulty finding it fresh, you can buy it in paste form in the produce section of your grocery store.
 It s also sold pickled in the Asian section of your grocery store.

 The collage above shows you how to properly trim lemongrass.
 First, you need to cut the end with a sharp knife.
 This is the part directly above the ring that sits above the root mass.
 Next trim the top as well.
 Remove a couple of layers from the stalk.
 Rinse.
 Finally trim from the bottom.